This also applies to cable, chain, and webbing.

 Don't be afraid of a little trial-and-error.
 If you are not sure how a change will affect the gear, try it!

 You can also use the Gear Builder to add images rather than rigging gear.
 For example, you could use the Gear Builder to create a new piece of "gear" that contains your company's logo.
-You could then add the logo to the workspace.
+You could then quickly add your logo to the workspace.
 (You can also use the Insert Picture command to add images to the workspace.)